duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 use DDG::Spice;
 ```

 On the next line, we'll leave caching on.
 By default, caching saves the results to individual API calls for an hour.
 Of course, this may not be right for some Instant Answers - so you can just replace `1` with `0`.
-Caching can get interesting - [learn more here](#).
+There are several options when it comes to caching - [learn more in the API reference](#).

 ```perl
 spice is_cached => 1;